kylelin1998/ChatGPTForTelegram/README_en.md

 [![release](https://img.shields.io/github/v/release/kylelin1998/ChatGPTForTelegram)](https://github.com/kylelin1998/ChatGPTForTelegram/releases/latest)

 ## Introduction
-The ChatGPT Telegram Bot based on OpenAI's ChatGPT turbo3.5.
+The ChatGPT Telegram Bot based on OpenAI's ChatGPT.
 It can let you easily to chat or ask.

 The bot has some commands that consider different scenes for chatting.